misakey/backend/docs/content/endpoints/accounts.md

 ## Create an account on an identity

-This route allow the creation of an account on an existing identity.
+This route allows the creation of an account on an existing identity.

 The identity must have no registered linked account.